theam/spree_hideable_taxons/README.md

 This extension adds a `hidden` field to `Spree::Taxon` and hides taxons with `hidden == true` from the default menus.
 It also shows an additional "Hidden" checkbox in the admin panel.

+This is a reimplemntation of [the great work](https://github.com/markalinn/Spree-Hidden-Taxons) done by @markalinn updated for Spree 3.1+

 ## Installation

 1. Add this extension to your Gemfile with this line: